stefanaki/actimanager/README.md

         name: benchpod-1-binding
         namespace: benchmarks
       spec:
-        exclusivenessLevel: Core
+        exclusivenessLevel: Core  # None, CPU, Core, Socket, NUMA
         podName: benchpod-3
         cpuSet:
           - cpuID: 10
           - cpuID: 12
       ```
 - **Controller - Manager**
-    - Watches for changes in the CRD's and takes action accordingly.
+    - Watches for changes in the CRD's and reconciles them.
 - **Custom Scheduler**
   - A custom scheduler that schedules Pods based on the CRD's.
-  - Implements multiple scheduling policies for different use cases.
+  - Implements the `WorkloadAware` plugin, which schedules and binds Pods based on the workload family they belong in (MemoryBound, CPUBound, IOBound, BestEffort).
 - **Daemon**
     - A gRPC server that runs on each node as a DaemonSet.
     - Exposes `Topology` and `CPUPinning` services to interact with each node.